 If you want to change pet insurance companies the wait period means your pet potentially won't be covered for the two weeks after you move to a new company.

-That's why we've removed the 14-day waiting period for pet owners who switch insurers.
+That's why we've removed the 14-day waiting period for pet owners who switch from insurers they've been with for 12 months or more.
 Switch to us from another insurer and you'll have immediate cover.

 You could overlap policies by having your new policy start two weeks before the old one ends.
 But this means you'll have to pay for both policies during this overlap period.